AhmedOmani/nodejs-internals/README.md

 - See `File-System/README.md` for details.

 ### Streams
-Explore Node.js Streams by implementing custom writable (and soon readable) streams.
+Explore Node.js Streams by implementing custom writable and readable streams.
 This section helps you understand how streams work internally and how to extend them.
 - See `Streams/README.md` for details.

 ## How to Use